 We will be maximising time on the descents.
 However, there will be the need to do some short hikes to reach the best lines and depending on conditions there may be some touring for which necessary equipment can be hired in resort

 These courses will give you the experience and preparation necessary to consider one of our more challenging Off-Piste Adventure courses such as our Dolomiti Freeride, Off-Piste and Couloirs week or Steep Skiing Clinics

 Snow conditions will dictate our agenda.
 We will always make use of the best snow – if there’s powder, we’ll be there with a chance to focus on faster “freeride” turns for maximum exhilaration.
 And we love tree skiing so if conditions allow, we will work on more technical and tighter lines

-The price includes: all guide fees and expenses, 7 nights chalet board accommodation (twin rooms)
+The price includes: all guide fees and expenses, 5 guided days, 7 nights half-board hotel accommodation (twin rooms)